 The terms and conditions of this Disclosure are effective and remain binding until the Cardholder is otherwise notified in writing.
 If any changes are made to the terms and conditions, the 49er Card Office shall provide the Cardholder with notice of change(s) at least twenty-one (21) days in advance of the effective date.
 Prior notice need not be given where an immediate change in terms and conditions is necessary to maintain or restore the security of the Account, is necessary to comply with applicable law or policy, or constitutes a technical correction to these Terms and Conditions.

 13. Governing Law

-This Disclosure of Terms and Conditions shall be governed by and construed in accordance with the laws of the State of North Carolina.
+This Disclosure of Terms and Conditions shall be governed by and construed following the State of North Carolina laws.
+All cardholders expressly consent to the jurisdiction of the Superior Court of the State of North Carolina should a dispute arise regarding these terms and conditions or cardholders’ use of the 49er Card.
 UNC Charlotte also obeys the Red Flags Rule.
-The Rule requires many businesses and organizations implement a written Identity Theft Prevention Program (“ITPP” or “Program”) designed to detect the warning signs (“red flags”) of identity theft in their daily operations.
-The purpose of this Program is to detect, prevent, and mitigate identity theft at the University.
-Red Flags Rule web page
+The Rule requires many businesses and organizations to implement a written Identity Theft Prevention Program (“ITPP” or “Program”) designed to detect the warning signs (“red flags”) of identity theft in their daily operations.
+The purpose of this program is to detect, prevent, and mitigate identity theft at the University.
+Red Flags Rule web page.